-A Design Review Committee (DRC) should be established to review all development in the Clearfield Station Area to verify each project meets the vision for the greater Station Area.
-It is also the responsibility of the DRC to ensure all applicable design guidelines are followed.
+The Clearfield City Planning

+Commission will review all development

+in the Clearfield Station Area to verify

+each project meets the vision for

+the greater Station Area.
+It is also

+the responsibility of the Planning

+Commission to ensure all applicable

+design guidelines are followed.